-Environmental health factors, like air pollution, exposure to toxins, and microplastics, can accumulate in our bodies over time, and potentially leading to serious health issues.
-According to a report by the World Health Organization, 9 out of 10 people globally breathe polluted air.
-This alarming statistic highlights how our environment shapes our health on the face of the growing threat of air pollution, which is linked to a wide range of health problems:
+1. Air: The environmental health factors can accumulate in our bodies over time, and potentially leading to serious health complications.
+According to the World Health Organization report, 9 out of 10 people globally breathe polluted air.
+This alarming statistic highlights the environmental health importance in our lives.
+The growing threat of air pollution is linked to a wide range of health problems:

 - Respiratory illnesses like asthma and bronchitis